Image Assurance Overview

 - (Applicable to Advanced plan only) Report image scan results and compliance evaluation in the Aqua UI, as well as to external systems that are integrated with Aqua through Webhook.

-- as appropriate for your organization's security requirements
+- Risk management as appropriate for your organization's security requirements

 Aqua assurance alone does not prevent potentially harmful activities.
 However, Image Assurance policy assessments of non-compliance can be used to provide this protection.
 You can integrate Aqua images in the pipelines of your external CI/CD systems.
 If Aqua determines that an image is non-compliant with your organization's Image Assurance policies, Aqua can report the related build step to the CI/CD system as failed.